 The recruiting profession has seen exponential growth.
-Question today is – will this chart continue to see rapid growth and advancement like in the chart between 1960 and 2008 or is it at a point of inflection where in recruiting’s tryst with outbound begins to commence and outbound recruiters are ones that will disrupt current best practices and redefine the hiring mantra in this age of artificial intelligence and candidate delight?
+Question today is – will this chart continue to see rapid growth and advancement like in the chart between 1960 and 2008?
+Or is it at a point of inflection where recruiting’s tryst with outbound begins to commence and outbound recruiters are ones that will disrupt current best practices and redefine the hiring mantra in this age of artificial intelligence and candidate delight?

 Outbound hiring fundamentally flips the inbound recruiting funnel.
 Instead of waiting for the best talent to wander in, outbound recruiters proactively engage the right people at the very start by using social talent data and predictive analytics.
 Businesses save hundreds of recruiting hours that are otherwise wasted on marketing, filtering and screening unqualified candidates.
 And because outbound hiring delivers a personalized candidate experience at every stage, recruiters and hiring managers see far higher engagement and join rates from candidates.

 What outbound hiring boils down to is a targeted, candidate-focused approach that coordinates personalized talent acquisition and business efforts to hire people who succeed in your company.
-Which brings me to the heart of this article where in its important that we understand the kind of mind-set, skills and persona will be needed for recruiters to transform themselves into stellar outbound recruiters.
+Which brings me to the heart of this article where it is important that we understand the kind of mind-set, skills and persona will be needed for recruiters to transform themselves into stellar outbound recruiters.

 Exciting times in the world of recruiting.
 Have you looked at what your current recruiting persona looks like?

 This article was first published at the Newsroom of The Economic Times.